thundercore/developers-portal/docs-en/erc20-smart-contract.md

 ## 5. Interacting with the new token

 Now, we are preparing to set up our frontend web page for user interacting with our tokens.
 In this tutorial, we focus on smart contract creation but not on frontend and web3 communitcating with contracts.
 Hence, we just give an example at https://github.com/LucienLee/thundercore-erc20/tree/master/client.
-If you're interested in the detail, you can look up the reference in the end.
+If you're interested in the details, you can look up the references in the end.

 1. Copy all files in [https://github.com/LucienLee/thundercore-erc20/tree/master/client](https://github.com/LucienLee/thundercore-erc20/tree/master/client) to your local client folder.
 We recommend you pull the whole project and copy and past client folder to yours.